raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 Next, you will need to copy [bootcode.bin](bootcode.bin) and [start.elf](start.elf) into the /tftpboot directory; you should be able to do this by just copying the files from /boot since they are the right ones.
 We need a kernel, so we might as well copy the entire boot directory.

 First, use Ctrl+Z to exit the monitoring state.
-Then...
+Then type the following:

 ```
 cp -r /boot/* /tftpboot
 ```

-Restart dnsmasq for good measure
+Restart dnsmasq for good measure:
 ```
 sudo systemctl restart dnsmasq
 ```

 ### Set up NFS root
-This should now allow your Pi to boot through until it tried to load a root filesystem (which it doesn't have).
+This should now allow your Pi to boot through until it tries to load a root filesystem (which it doesn't have).
 All we have to do to get this working is to export the `/nfs/client1` filesystem we created earlier.

 ```
 sudo apt-get install nfs-kernel-server